 Place, language and well-being: In an increasingly urban and globalized world, how might greater attention to peoples’ linguistic, cultural, and emotional connections to nature contribute to sustainability efforts?

 Cross-cultural research: How can we best reconcile some of the problematic aspects of past cross-cultural research (essentialism, determinism) with its potential positive contributions to our understanding of human diversity, history, and societal change?

-I am currently a research scientist at the Max Planck Institute for the Science of Human History in Jena, Germany.
-When in Canada, I am based in the spatial ecology lab of the University of Toronto’s Department of Ecology and Evolutionary Biology.
-I earned my PhD at the University of British Columbia, and my MSc through the joint McGill University–Smithsonian Tropical Research Institute NEO program.
+Affiliations: I am currently a research scientist at the Max Planck Institute for the Science of Human History in Jena, Germany.
+I also hold a position as a research associate with the Human Relation Area Files based at Yale University in New Haven, Connecticut.
+When in Canada, I am based at the University of Toronto.
+I received my PhD from the University of British Columbia in Vancouver and my MSc from McGill University in Montreal.

-My research has been funded by the National Sciences and Engineering Research Council of Canada, National Science Foundation, Killam Trusts, Organization of American States, Smithsonian Tropical Research Institute, and International Development Research Centre of Canada.
+Funding: My research has been funded by the National Sciences and Engineering Research Council of Canada, National Science Foundation, Killam Trusts, Organization of American States, Smithsonian Tropical Research Institute, and the International Development Research Centre of Canada, among others.